Skip to main content

 • npm i -g @stoker-platform/cli

-• Create a new directory i.e. "my-app" and cd into it
+• Create a new directory i.e. "my-app" and open it in your IDE

 • stoker init && git init && npm i && npm --prefix functions i